-Traditional gender stereotypes see women relegated to homemakers and homemakers alone – a valid lifestyle choice as long as it is one, but one which many women were forced into without any other options in years gone by.
+Traditional gender stereotypes see women relegated to homemakers and homemakers alone.
+A valid lifestyle choice as long as it is one.
+However, one which many women were forced into without any other options in years gone by.

-Now women are free to choose their profession you can no longer make assumptions about what jobs they do, yet women and young girls are still bombarded with sexist messages from the media every day – and advertising contributes to that.
+Now women are free to choose their profession you can no longer make assumptions about what jobs they do.
+Yet women and young girls are still bombarded with sexist messages from the media every day.
+With advertising contributing to that.

-It is now several years since advertising junk food to children was banned, but the harmful effects of sexism can be just as damaging to young children – and not just girls.
+It is now several years since advertising junk food to children was banned.
+However, the harmful effects of sexism can be just as damaging to young children – and not just girls.